Program in Applications of Computing

 - 1. COS 126 or permission from the COS placement officer.

-- 2. Two courses from among the following three: COS 217, COS 226, and/or COS 323.
+- 2. Two courses from among the following three: COS 217, COS 226, and/or COS 323, which is cross-listed with ORF 363.
 (If placement is granted beyond the 217/226 level, then additional COS departmentals must be taken instead).

 - 3. One COS departmental at the 300 or 400 level, not including 397, 398, 497, or 498.